yotie/micron/README.md

 <br/>
 <br/>

 The different `ResponseHelpers` are simple functions that allow you to return a ServerResponse with a preconfigured http status code.
+Leveraging these functions help enhance the readability and maintainability of your serverless projects by cutting down on some of the bloat.
 Instead of doing...
 ```js
 return res.status(500).json({ message: 'Catastrophic Failure' });
 ```